 “The course of fire was conducted in six stages using 50 rounds of ammunition at firing distances of 15 yards, 7 yards, 5 yards and 3 yards,” said Swagger.
 “In order to qualify, each cadet had to earn a minimum score of 80 percent on the scoring segment.
 All of the students did well and qualified.”

 A total of four Marksmanship Ribbons was earned by cadets for achieving a perfect score of 250 points.
 The ribbons were awarded to Angel Granados, Jesus Navarrete, Francisco Mendoza, and Floyd Gutierrez in a small ceremony held at the college on January 27.

 “It was exciting considering most of the class has never fired a handgun,” said Cadet Ashley Lopez.

 Cadet Destiny Savedra said, “Going to the range was an awesome experience.
 The range was beautiful and well-kept, which made all the difference while I learned how to shoot.”

 This is SJVC Fresno’s first CJ 63 Security Officer’s Academy, and cadet participants include:

-Manuel Graves received his Master of Business Administration Degree from National University in Fresno, Calif., in 2001.
+About the Author Manuel Graves received his Master of Business Administration Degree from National University in Fresno, Calif., in 2001.
 He is currently teaching criminal justice corrections courses at San Joaquin Valley College in Fresno.
 He was employed with the California Department of Corrections and Rehabilitation (CDCR) for 29 years before retiring in 2014.
 While employed with the CDCR, he held numerous positions in custody, classification, and management.
 He is a strong advocate for career technical education and enjoys sharing his wealth of knowledge and experience with students pursuing a career in the criminal justice corrections field.